Sayantan211/Dynamic-Fare-Estimator/README.md

 ### 2. Feature Engineering
 - Extracted features from `pickup_datetime`.
-- Calculated distance between pickup and dropoff points using the Haversine formula.
+- Calculated distance and duration between pickup and dropoff points using the Haversine formula and Geopy library.

 ### 3. Model Building
 - Used `RandomForestRegressor` from scikit-learn.